theniwo/carddav2ldap/README.md

 - [X] fix: invalidAttributeSyntax for mail and others
 - [X] feat: add and censor contact information in log files
 - [X] feat: saftey timeout to display warning message
+- [ ] fetch all phone and fax numbers
+- [ ] Blacklist for Adressbooks and/or contacts
 - [ ] test  UTF-8 encoding
 - [ ] test image handling
-- [ ] fetch all phone and fax numbers
 - [X] fetch adress data and other fields like company etc
 - [ ] add check if script is already running and mitigate stacking
 - [ ] provide env_example